imnasnainaec/nx/docs/blog/2022-08-02-nx-14-5-cypress-v10-output-globs-linter-perf-react-tailwind-support.md

 nx g @nrwl/cypress:migrate-to-cypress-10
 ```

 …your workspace will be automatically upgraded to the latest Cypress version.
-See our [docs for more](/packages/cypress/generators/migrate-to-cypress-10)

 Cypress v10 also comes with a beta version of [Component Testing](https://docs.cypress.io/guides/component-testing/writing-your-first-component-test).
 Nx v14.5 comes with an integrated generator to add component testing support to React-based project: